langchain-ai/langsmith-sdk/python/README.md

 2. **Run an Agent, Chain, or Language Model in LangChain**

-If the environment variables are correctly set, your application will automatically connect to the LangChainPlus platform.
+If the environment variables are correctly set, your application will automatically connect to the LangSmith platform.

 ```python
 from langchain.chat_models import ChatOpenAI